Saturday, May 31, 2025

 Naturally, there's a lot more to the city and state than sports, but admittedly, my knowledge of Indiana beer didn't extend much further than the state's largest producer, 3 Floyds Brewing Co. of Munster.
 The company's campus (brewpub, beer production facility and distillery) has been closed to the public since COVID, so there's just a retail storefront currently, but it's also only a two-and-a-half-hour drive north of Indy should you be so inclined.

-Within the city itself, I found there to be are a number of interesting and unique breweries worth exploring.
+Within the city itself, I found there to be a number of interesting and unique breweries worth exploring.
 Plus, I made one observation that differentiates the Indy area a bit from our local North Texas scene.
 For more, see "Taproom Trips" below.

 As for the industry as a whole, much of the chatter at CBC 2025 centered around economic conditions and how breweries might best navigate and survive the current downturn.
 Discussion both during individual seminars and CEO Bart Watson's annual "State of the Industry" address focused on these areas, with particular attention paid to how breweries can keep things fresh and interesting while competing in a market crowded with other types of beverage alcohol to choose from.